Adjustable-Rate Mortgage (ARM)

 Adjustable-Rate Mortgage Benefits

 - A key benefit of an ARM is that the initial rate is typically lower than a fixed-rate mortgage, which makes monthly payments more affordable.

-- Caps limit how much interest rates, and your payment, can rise over the life of the ARM loan.
+- Caps limit how much your interest rate and payment can rise over the life of the ARM loan.

 - An ARM can be a wise choice if you’re planning to pay off the loan in full, or sell your home, before the adjustment period kicks in.

-- For many people, the initial fixed-rate period matches how long they’ll be in their home before they move or refinance.
+- For many people, the initial fixed-rate period matches how long they’ll be in their home before they move.

 - There’s a possibility your payment could go down if interest rates fall.

-- Apply online and work at whatever pace is convenient for you.
+- and work at whatever pace is convenient for you.

-- Home Loan Experts are available via chat, email and phone to help you understand whether an ARM is right for you.
+- Find the lenders to understand whether an ARM is right for you.

-- After you close your loan, you can manage your mortgage online without any hidden fees.
+- With certain lenders, after you close your loan, you can manage your mortgage online without any hidden fees.

-- No prepayment penalties if you pay off your loan early.
+- Also, you can find lenders that have no prepayment penalties if you pay off your loan early.